Contact us

 In Vitro Fertilization IVF & ICSI

-A fertility problem is defined as failure to achieve pregnancy after a year of unprotected sexual intercourse.
+Infertility is defined as failure to achieve pregnancy after a year of unprotected sexual intercourse.

 The process of clarification for the woman: